JuliaDynamics/StreamSampling.jl/docs/src/perf_tips.md

 ```

 As you can see, the immutable version is 50% faster than
 the mutable one.
-In general, more the ratio between reservoir
+In general, the smaller the ratio between reservoir
-size and stream size is smaller, more the immutable version
+size and stream size, the faster the immutable version
-will be faster than the mutable one.
+will be than the mutable one.
 Be careful though, because
 calling `fit!` on an immutable sampler won't modify it in-place,
 but only create a new updated instance.